arbois/covguide/content/_index.md

 Welcome to **The Coronavirus Guide for the Food and Beverage Industry**.

-This guide was written to help people in the F&B industry figure out how to reduce the risk of accidentally spreading Coronavirus (aka Covid-19).
-Most of the suggestions here are low/no-cost and are generally good practice.
-These suggestions have been evaluated by epidemiologists, public health experts, biologists, and doctors.
+This guide was written to help people in the F&B industry figure out how to reduce the risk of their business accidentally spreading Coronavirus (aka Covid-19).
+Most of the suggestions here are low/no-cost and are generally good practice—they have also been evaluated by epidemiologists, public health experts, biologists, and doctors.

 * View the PDF here: [FBCoronavirusGuide.pdf](./docs/FBCoronavirusGuide.pdf) (version dated 14 March 2020)
 * Add comments here: [Google Docs link](https://docs.google.com/document/d/13n1TeOl_cB_jJhRzGNztgInzTZhWpLwW52K4q7hwnlQ/edit?usp=sharing).